Women in the Bible: Tamar, sister of Absalom

 Tamar then went to live with Absalom, her full-brother, in desolation.
 It’s a sad and confusing situation.

-Get your copy of Women of the Bible, available in e-book, paperback, and hardcover.
+Learn about other biblical women in Women of the Bible, available in e-book, paperback, hardcover, and audiobook.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.